redsach/redsach.github.io/_pages/research.md

 ------
 * Vertical plasma drifts play a key role in the ionosphere; distributing chemistry, heat and energy
 * We aim to produce a model that can accurately reproduce these drifts using AI and spacecraft data
-* This project is a joint collaboration between UCL and _Ionospheric and Remote Sensing_ group at NASA JPL
+* This project is a collaboration between UCL and the _Ionospheric and Remote Sensing_ group at NASA JPL

 <br/>
 <br/>